durkeepk/website/content/authors/admin/_index.md

 title: Patrick Durkee
 ---

 I'm a Research Fellow at the Institute for Advanced Study in Toulouse.
-I study hierarchy and personality across cultures.
+I study hierarchy and personality at multiple levels of analysis.